Understanding Form W-8BEN: Purpose and When to Use It

 What is the Difference Between Form W-8BEN and Form W-8BEN-E?

 Businesses that are foreign entities should file Form W-8BEN-E (Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting – Entities) instead of W-8BEN, which is for individuals only.
-Foreign businesses are subject to the same tax rate (30%) that foreign individuals are subject to, and like individuals, they too may qualify for a reduced tax rate if their home country has a tax treaty with the U.S.
+Foreign businesses are subject to the same tax rate (30%) that foreign individuals are subject to, and like individuals, they too may qualify for a reduced tax rate if their home (permanent residence) country has a tax treaty with the U.S.

 Which W8 Form Should I Use?